Will engineers be replaced by robots? A resounding yes! Your level of creativity, however, determines when this robot takeover happens.

 “Reduce the number of manual processes through automation, to allow engineers to focus on high-level tasks.”

-What are your thoughts on robots replacing engineers in the workplace?
-Do you think a day will come when robots replace ALL engineers?
+What are your thoughts on robots taking over engineering jobs?
+Can you envision a day when robots replace all engineers?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER